You may wish to see an introductory page on this section first.

 (*) A town in Tuscany, near today's Carrara.
 The Romans called Lunense its white marble.

-Urbs Salvia was situated at the junction of two roads: one linking Firmum (Fermo) to Septempeda (San Severino) and the other Helvia Ricina (Macerata) to Asculum (Ascoli).
+Urbs Salvia was situated at the junction of two roads: one linking Firmum (Fermo) to Septempeda (San Severino) and the other Helvia Ricina (Recanati or Macerata) to Asculum (Ascoli).
 The town was built on the slope of a hill and it had a theatre of some size.
 In 410 Urbs Salvia was razed to the ground by the Visigoths of Alaric.
 Archaeologists have not found evidence of attempts to reconstruct the town.
 Its remains were visible at the time of Dante, who might have seen them in his wanderings during the years of his exile from Florence.
 Today they are protected by a small archaeological park.

 Museum of Abbazia di Chiaravalle di Fiastra with exhibits from Urbs Salvia: (left) heads of Emperor Augustus (above) and Nero Claudius Drusus, son of Livia, Augustus' third wife and father of Emperor Claudius (below); (right) funerary inscription celebrating Gaius Turpidius Severus, aged sixteen

 A passage of the funerary inscription says: PARENTIBVS PRAESIDIVM AMICEIS GAVDIVM POLLICITA PVERI VIRTVS INDIGNE OCCIDIT QVOIVS FATVM (*) ACERBVM POPVLVS INDIGNE TVLIT MAGNOQVE FLETV FVNVS PROSECVTVS EST.